 Donegal or Donegal Town (/dnil/ or /dnl/ dun-i-gawl; Irish: Dún na nGall, meaning “fort of the foreigners,” is a town in County Donegal, Ireland.
 The name was historically written in English as Dunnagall or Dunagall.

-At Chamberlain House you are just 12km from some of the most breathtaking scenery and beaches in Ireland.
+At Chamberlain House you are just 12km from some of the most breath taking scenery and beaches in Ireland.
 Donegal has to be the hidden gem of Ireland.
-It also has some of the best Golf coarses on these islands.
+It also has some of the best Golf courses on the island.

 Donegal gave its name to County Donegal, although Lifford is now the county town.
 Until the early 1600s, Donegal was the ‘capital’ of Tír Chonaill, a Gaelic kingdom controlled by the O’Donnell Clan of the Cenél Conaill.
 Donegal sits at the mouth of the River Eske and Donegal Bay, which is overshadowed by the Bluestack Mountains (‘the Croaghs’).
 The town is bypassed by the N15 and N56 roads.
 The centre of the town, known as The Diamond, is a hub for music, poetic and cultural gatherings in the area.